-And tourists are coming around to this transformation, realizing that actually, there are a lot of things to do in Belfast.
+And tourists are coming around to this transformation, realizing that actually, there is actually plenty to see and learn about in the city.

-It’s fast becoming a popular destination within the UK, attracting visitors who are interested not only in the recent history of the city and the long divisions that have made it such a unique, if fragmented place, but also for the vibrant nightlife, the emerging culinary scene and the outstanding scenery that is found within a short drive of the city’s fringes.
+It’s fast becoming a popular destination within the UK, attracting visitors who are interested not only in the recent history of the city and but also for the vibrant nightlife, the emerging culinary scene and the outstanding scenery that is found within a short drive of the city’s fringes.

-To help you to plan your getaway to the Northern Irish capital, we put together our detailed Belfast City Guide, to show you just what exactly, are the best things to do in Belfast.
+To help you to plan your getaway to the Northern Irish capital, we put together this detailed city guide, to show you the best things to do in Belfast.

 Don’t leave home without: Lonely Planet Ireland (Travel Guide)